-The following application instantiates a CRUD for the Planet model described above.
+The following application instantiates a CRUD for the Person model described above.

 '''

-from flask_diamond import Diamond
+from flask.ext.diamond import Diamond, db

-from flask_diamond.administration import AdminModelView
+from flask.ext.diamond.administration import AdminModelView

-from .models import User, Role, Planet
+from . import models

 class my_diamond_app(Diamond):

-def init_administration(self):
+def administration(self):

-admin = self.super("administration", user=User, role=Role)
+admin = super(my_diamond_app, self).administration()

 admin.add_view(AdminModelView(

-Planet,
+models.Person,

 db.session,

-name="Planet",

-category="Admin")
+name="Person",

+category="Admin"

 )

+)

 '''

-• See Facet: Database for a more detailed examination of Models.

-• See Facet: Administration for a more detailed examination of GUIs.
+- See Models with SQLAlchemy for a more detailed examination of Models. - See GUI with Flask-Admin for a more detailed examination of GUIs.

-Database Schema Migration
+Database Schema Migration with Flask-Migrate

 Any time the data model is changed, the database must be updated so that it has the right columns.
-Any time a table or column is added, removed, or changed in any way, we say the database schema 2 has changed.
+Any time a table or column is added, removed, or changed in any way, we say the database schema 4 has changed.
 We need to be sure the database schema always matches the model.
 This common task is called schema migration, and it is handled well by Alembic.